sascristian/HeyberryAI/README.md

         - Object recognition
         - Face recognition
         - Voice recognition (wip)
-        - deep dreaming
+        - Deep Dreaming
-        - Generate names
+        - Generate names with Restricted Boltzman Machines
-        - Generate Poetry
+        - Generate Poetry with MarkovChains
-        - Copy the style of any artist
+        - Copy the style of any artist using Style Transfer
         - Colorize Black and White photos
-        - Chatbot
+        - Chatbot using AIML
-        - Auto complete your stories
+        - Auto complete your stories with a Char-RNN
-        - Learn and build a database of what it learns
+        - Learn and build a database of what it learns with LILACS

 And dont forget the "not really AI" stuff

         - post to facebook / twitter / instagram
-        - control a browser and do any kind of stuff
+        - control a browser like a real human and do any kind of stuff with it
         - generate psychedelic images using mathematics
         - search the internet for answers
         - Search and play music from youtube (or spotify or more places!)